 Finally, learning about your attachment style can help you gain more self-awareness, self-compassion and insight into why you may feel or act certain ways – whether it be at the beginning, middle or end of a relationship.
 And remember - knowledge is power!

 Simcha Samuel is a clinical psychologist in Westmount, Montreal, Quebec, at Connecte Montreal Psychology Group.
 The team at Connecte loves writing about ways to boost our mental health and bring psychology into our everyday lives.
-For more helpful tips, check out Connecte’s blogs, podcast, follow @connectepsychology on Instagram or @ConnecteMTL on Twitter, or like us on Facebook.
+For more helpful tips, check out Connecte’s blogs, podcast, follow @connectepsychology on Instagram, or like us on Facebook.

 Ainsworth, M. D., Blehar, M. C., Waters, E., & Wall, S. (1978).
 Patterns of attachment: Assessed in the strange situation and at home.
 Hillsdale, NJ: Lawrence Erlbaum and Associates.